StephanWagner/jBox/README.md

 Images
 ------

-To create image modal windows you only need following few lines:
+To create image windows you only need following few lines:

 	new jBox('Image');